-of a vehicle type with regard to the emission of gaseous pollutants by the engine pursuant to UN Regulation No. RDE
+of a vehicle type with regard to the emission of gaseous pollutants by the engine pursuant to UN Regulation No. [RDE]

+Approval No

-Reason fo Reason for extension:
+Reason fo or extension:

 Section I

 0.1.
 Make (trade name of manufacturer):

 0.2.
 Type:

 0.2.1.
 Commercial name(s) (if available):

 0.3.
 Means of identification of type if marked on the vehicle 3

 0.3.1.
 Location of that marking:

 0.4.
 Category of vehicle:4

 0.5.
 Name and address of manufacturer:

 0.8.
 Name(s) and address(es) of assembly plant(s):

 0.9.
 If applicable, name and address of manufacturer's representative:

 1.0.
 Remarks:

 Section II

 1. Additional information (where applicable):

 2. Technical Service responsible for carrying out the tests:

 3. Dates of RDE test report:

+4. Number of RDE test reports:

+5. Remarks (if any):